-ND Energy's strategy for sustained growth is to create a highly visible organization that promotes and provides resources for all energy-related activities at Notre Dame.
-ND Energy interacts with colleges and departments, centers and institutes, and student groups across campus to develop energy-related research initiatives and education and outreach programs for the Notre Dame and surrounding communities.
-ND Energy also seeks opportunities to interface on a global level with leaders from academia, industry, and government to influence energy policy, ethics, and international relations.
+ND Energy's strategy for sustained growth is to create a highly visible organization that promotes and provides resources for energy-related research and education at Notre Dame.
+Through joint collaborations, ND Energy creates new research initiatives and education programs for the broader community, and seeks opportunities to interface on a global level with leaders from academia, industry, and government to influence energy policy, ethics, and international relations.

-- Serve as a focal point for all University-wide energy-related activities
+- Serve as a focal point for all University-wide energy-related research and education activities.

-- Increase educational opportunities at the undergraduate and graduate levels
+- Increase educational opportunities pertaining to energy at the undergraduate and graduate levels.

 Peter C. Burns, The Henry J. Massman Professor of Civil and Environmental Engineering and Earth Sciences, and concurrent professor in the Department of Chemistry and Biochemistry, was named center director in July 2014.
-An accomplished researcher and administrator, Dr. Burns serves as the director of the National Nuclear Security Administration (NNSA) funded Actinide Center of Excellence (ACE).
-The center was founded in 2005.
+An accomplished researcher and administrator, Dr. Burns also serves as the director of the National Nuclear Security Administration (NNSA) funded Actinide Center of Excellence (ACE).